trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 * - `orc_bloom_filter_fpp`
   - The ORC bloom filters false positive probability.
 Requires ORC format.
     Defaults to `0.05`.
+* - ``extra_properties``
+  - Additional properties added to a Iceberg table.
+The properties are not used by Trino, and are available in the ``$properties`` metadata table.
+    The properties are not included in the output of ``SHOW CREATE TABLE`` statements.
 :::

 The table definition below specifies to use Parquet files, partitioning by columns